 In the classroom, the most rewarding experiences often have nothing to do with school – it will just be an ad hoc conversation with a student about a movie, a song, or what our plans are for the weekend.
 Those are the real wow moments for me – to see that type of confidence grow in my students as time goes by.

 Some other experiences were being invited to a Thai wedding, getting my Thai bike and car licenses, running my first half marathon in Bangkok, and adopting our shelter cat, Kimchi!
 It’s sometimes those little wins that count the most, as you slowly but surely become more integrated into your new home.

-My most recent race in Thailand: The Bangkok Park Run 21km.
+My most recent race in Thailand was the Bangkok Park Run 21km.
 Our rescue cat, Kimchi.

 Where’s next?
 What are your Teaching plans for the future?

-My first trip abroad since the pandemic was on my bucket-list for years: to hike the Inca Trail to Machu Picchu!
+My first trip abroad since the pandemic was on my bucket list for years: to hike the Inca Trail to Machu Picchu!
 It was my first time setting foot in South America and I absolutely loved it!
-The people, language, and culture was so fascinating, and now that I’ve lived in Thailand and explored SE Asia for 5 years, I am definitely craving a new sandbox.
-I cannot wait to return to South America and maybe do a TEFL gig there in future, as this will provide me with a base for some exciting, new adventures!
+The people, language, and culture were so fascinating, and now that I’ve lived in Thailand and explored SE Asia for 5 years, I am definitely craving a new sandbox.
+I cannot wait to return to South America and maybe do a TEFL gig there in the future, as this will provide me with a base for some exciting, new adventures!

 The farming terraces at Tipon.

-What advice to you have for someone who is on the fence about Teaching Abroad or not?
+What advice do you have for someone who is on the fence about Teaching Abroad or not?